You are here: / / The World is Our Field of Practice — On Being w/ Krista Tippett

-KRISTA TIPPETT, HOST: angel Kyodo williams is one of our wisest voices on social evolution and the spiritual aspect of social healing.
-And for those of us who are not monastics, she says, the world is our field of practice.
 She’s an esteemed Zen priest and the second black woman ever recognized as a teacher in the Japanese Zen lineage.
-To sink into conversation with her is to imagine and experience a transformative potential of this moment towards human wholeness.
+To sink into conversation with her is to imagine and experience a transformative potential of this moment towards human wholeness. —Krista Tippett, On Being

 ANGEL KYODO WILLIAMS: There is something dying in our society, in our culture, and there’s something dying in us individually.
 And what is dying, I think, is the willingness to be in denial.
 And that is extraordinary.
 It’s always been happening, and when it happens in enough of us, in a short enough period of time at the same time, then you have a tipping point, and the culture begins to shift.
 And then, what I feel like people are at now is, “No, no, bring it on.
 I have to face it — we have to face it.”

 MS. TIPPETT: I’m Krista Tippett, and this is On Being.

 REV. WILLIAMS:...The way that I think of love most often these days is that love is space.

 MS. TIPPETT: Say some more about that.
 What do you mean?